linhngkh/linhngkh/README.md

 - :seedling: Through real project, I have gained valuable experience when working with clients, teammates by learning and implementing Agile Methodology.
 Github Kanban board, Git.

 - :zap: I understand CI/CD pipelines and have practiced code reviewings with others.
+Also knowing deployment on common platforms: Netlify, FireBase, Heroku, Github.

 - :seedling: I have some knowledges and experience about UserInterface, Figma and Adobe XD design tools.